-A second related gene, SMN2, encodes for SMN protein.
-But this gene mostly produces a shortened, unstable version of the SMN protein that quickly breaks down.
-And the amount of SMN protein it produces is not enough to compensate for mutated SMN1.
+A related gene, SMN2, also provides instructions for generating SMN protein.
+But this gene mostly produces a shortened, unstable version of SMN that quickly degrades.
+So, the amount of functional SMN protein produced from the SMN2 gene is not enough to compensate for mutated SMN1.

-RG3039 boosts the amount of functional SMN protein by inhibiting a protein called DcpS.
-This DcpS is an RNA processing enzyme that can trigger the breakdown of SMN2 mRNA, which, in turn, is a copy of the gene that is processed and sent to a cell’s protein-making machinery as instructions to produce the protein.
-By blocking DcpS, RG3039 should boost levels of mRNA that could potentially produce functional SMN protein.
+RG3039 is designed to boost the amount of functional SMN protein by inhibiting a protein called DcpS.
+DcpS is an RNA processing enzyme that can trigger the breakdown of SMN2 mRNA, which is a copy of the gene that is processed and sent to the cell’s protein-making machinery with instructions to produce the protein.
+By blocking DcpS, RG3039 should boost levels of mRNA that potentially could produce functional SMN protein.

-The results of two preclinical studies in mice models of SMA appeared in the journal Human Molecular Genetics.
+The results of two preclinical studies in mice models of SMA were published in the journal Human Molecular Genetics.

-The first showe that RG3039 could successfully pass through the blood-brain barrier to reach affected neurons in the brains of severe SMA mice.
-These mice showed an increase in motor function and survival in line with increasing doses of RG3039.
+The first study showed that RG3039 could pass successfully through the blood-brain barrier to reach affected neurons in the brains of mice with severe SMA.
+These mice showed an increase in motor function and survival corresponding with increasing doses of RG3039.